Circuit-killer/fpga-usbserial/README.md

 therefore 27-ohm resistors and 3.6V Zener diodes protect FPGA from +5V.
 Core can work without 3.6V Zener diodes if normal
 USB devices with properly wired connectors are used.

+# issues

+It doesn't enumerate (doesn't work at all) on some USB2.x ports.
+It doesn't work reliable (looses chars) on most USB3.x ports.